zazum/vscode-docs/docs/python/debugging.md

 > **Note**: Specifying host is optional for **listen**, by default 127.0.0.1 is used.

-If you wanted to debug remote code or code running in a docker container, on the remote machine or container, you would need to modify the previous CLI command to specify a host.
+If you would like to debug remote code or code running in a docker container, on the remote machine or container, you would need to modify the previous CLI command to specify a host.

 ```bash
 python -m debugpy --listen 0.0.0.0:5678 ./myscript.py